-The following port numbers must be in the firewall exception list on the computer where the DAServer Manager is installed:
+Put the following port numbers in the firewall exception list on the computer where the DAServer Manager is installed:

-- 445 a TCP port for file and printer sharing - 135 a TCP port for DCOM
+- 445 TCP port for file and printer sharing - 135 TCP port for DCOM

 Un-installing the DAServer does not remove the firewall exception list entries.
 You must delete the firewall exception list entries manually.
 For more information on how to do this, see your firewall or Windows security documentation.